mkettel/mkettel/README.md

 ## Howdy 👋

-### My name is Matt Kettelkamp, Full Stack Developer and lover of all things Front End
+### My name is Matt Kettelkamp, I am a developer interested in learning and building upon my current skillset.
+#### I spend a lot of time using Next.js and Typescript to build projects that I find interesting.
 <hr>

   ### I am currently working on: <br>

    - Creative projects at PXL Agency
-   - Random small projects for fun
+   - Other ideas I personally find interesting

   <details>
   <summary>My top languages</summary>